To enable shift swapping, select 'Employees can swap shifts that have been assigned to them'.

-Jack Cody receives a notification for a new shift that has been assigned to him.
+Sunny Stone receives a notification for a new shift that has been assigned to her.

-Jack can either accept, decline or swap the shift.
-The shift is on a very special day for him so he chooses to swap the shift with another employee.
-To do this, Jack clicks on ‘Swap’:
+Sunny can either accept, decline or swap the shift.
+The shift is on a very special day for her so she chooses to swap the shift with another employee.
+To do this, Sunny clicks on ‘Swap’:

-Jack chooses, from a dropdown list of eligible employees, the employee he wants to swap the shift with and then enters a comment for Rosy to see.
+Sunny chooses, from a drop down list of recommended employees, the employee she wants to swap the shift with and then enters a comment for Rosy to see.
 Recommended employees are those that:

-Lachlan is notified that there is a shift swap that he needs to action.
-He logs into his employee dashboard to view the details of the shift:
+Rosy is notified that there is a shift swap that she needs to action.
+She logs into her employee dashboard to view the details of the shift:

-Lachlan decides to accept the swap.
-Once he clicks on ‘Accept Swap’, the shift status updates to ‘Awaiting Approval’:
+Rosy decides to accept the swap.
+Once she clicks on ‘Accept Swap’, the shift status updates to ‘Awaiting Approval’:

 Sandra reviews the details and is happy to approve the swap.
 She clicks on ‘Approve’.
-Jack and Lachlan receive a notification confirming the swap has been approved and the shift is automatically reassigned in the roster to Lachlan.
+Sunny and Rosy receive a notification confirming the swap has been approved and the shift is automatically reassigned in the roster to Rosy.

 Managers can still control the process by: